WCSU students’ murals create a children’s playhouse for all seasons

 Original art works brighten WCSU Day Care Center playground

 DANBURY, CONN. — An original mural created this summer by three Western Connecticut State University students has transformed the children’s playhouse at the WCSU Child Care Center into a true play space for all seasons, designed as part of the recent renovation of the center’s outdoor playground on the university’s Midtown campus in Danbury.
-The mural project was inspired by a suggestion offered by WCSU Art Gallery Curator Melissa Ralston-Jones, parent of a child previously enrolled at the center, and coordinated by Child Care Center Director Lauren Halpin, who secured approval for the mural and provision of art supplies.
+The mural project was inspired by a suggestion offered by WCSU Art Gallery Curator Melissa Ralston-Jones, parent of a child previously enrolled at the center, and coordinated by Child Care Center Director Lauren Halpin.
 Pictured are the WCSU art students who volunteered their time and talents to paint mural panels of spring, summer, autumn and winter scenes on the four exterior walls of the playhouse, including (left to right): Jesse Navarra, of Stormville, New York; Andrea Rios, of New Fairfield; and Brooke Vitetta, of Brookfield.

 Western Connecticut State University offers outstanding faculty in a range of quality academic programs.
 Our diverse university community provides students an enriching and supportive environment that takes advantage of the unique cultural offerings of Western Connecticut and New York.
 Our vision: To be an affordable public university with the characteristics of New England’s best small private universities.